Pythm/ad-ClimateCommander/README.md

 ### Vacation temperature
 You can define an Home Assistant input_boolean helper to lower the consumption when on vacation.
 When heating the target indoor temp will be set to a temperature defined with `vacation_temp`.
 The vacation temperature can either be defined at main level or under each climate entity.
-When cooling the temperature will be set 3 degrees above
+When cooling the temperature will be set 3 degrees above.

 ```yaml
   vacation: input_boolean.vacation